Prometheus-X-association/edge-computing/docs/design-document.md

 - Testing the artifact: the manually or automatically deployed artifact should gather the private data and execute the given function.
-The result can easily be verified for the test scenario.
+The result can easily be verified for the test Scenario.
   Data Provider (mockup) for testing purpose is also needed.

 - Scheduler: we assume that the Privacy Zone information and the